SHIMOGA TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO SHIVAMOGGA

 Peak Season: October to March

-At a distance of 97 km from Chikmagalur, 94 km from Davanagere, 148 km from Hassan, 208 km from Mangalore, 298 km from Bangalore and 356 km from Panjim, Shimoga, also known as Shivamogga is a city & district headquarters in Karnataka.
-Famous Jog Falls is situated in Shimoga district, at a distance of 105 km from Shimoga town.
+At a distance of 94 km from Davanagere, 97 km from Chikmagalur, 148 km from Hassan, 208 km from Mangalore, 298 km from Bangalore, and 356 km from Panjim, Shimoga, also known as Shivamogga is a city & district headquarters in Karnataka.
+It is one of the popular Karnataka tourist places, and among the best places to visit near Bangalore.

-October to March is the best time to visit Shimoga.
+October to March is the best time to visit Shimoga when the weather is pleasant and suitable for sightseeing.